kralloie/cloud-storage-system/README.md

 # Cloud-Storage-System
 A Cloud Storage System with a REST API and a Qt application to perform CRUD operations on the cloud storage.
+It has a login/register system and the requests work with tokens given when login.

 The files inside the API in the storage are just test files to perform operations, they are not necessary.